Deep Fundamental Factor Models: Introduction

-It is well known that shallow neural networks are furnished with the universal representation theorem, which states that any shallow feedforward neural network (i.e. with a single hidden layer) can represent all continuous functions \citep{Hornik1989}, \emph{provided there are enough hidden units}.
-The extension to deep neural networks has only recently been motivated on theoretical grounds \citep{TishbyZ15,poggio_deep_2016, DBLP:journals/corr/MhaskarLP16, Martin2018, DBLP:journals/corr/HarveyLM17}. \cite{poggio_deep_2016} show that deep networks can achieve superior performance versus linear additive models, such as linear regression, while avoiding the curse of dimensionality. \cite{Martin2018} show that deep networks are implicitly self-regularizing and \cite{TishbyZ15} characterizes the layers as 'statistically decoupling' the input variables.
+Artificial neural networks have a long history in financial modeling.
+Most recently, the literature has been extended to include deep neural networks (see, for example, \cite{Feng2018,heaton_deep_2016, pelgery2019}).
+It is well-known that shallow neural networks are furnished with the universal representation theorem, which states that any shallow\footnote{While there is no consensus on the definition of a shallow network, we shall refer to a network with one hidden layer as shallow.} feedforward neural network can represent all continuous functions \citep{Hornik1989}, \emph{provided there are enough hidden units}.
+It has recently been shown that deep networks can achieve superior performance versus linear additive models, such as linear regression, while avoiding the curse of dimensionality \citep{poggio_deep_2016}. \cite{Feng2018} show that deep neural networks provide powerful expressability\footnote{Expressability is a measure of the generality of the class of functions representated by the network.
+In the context of classification, expressibility is measure by VC dimension.} when combined with regularization, however their use in factor modeling presents some fundamental obstacles, one of which we shall address in this paper, namely interpretability.

-There are additionally many recent theoretical developments which characterize the approximation behavior as a function of network depth, width and sparsity level \citep{2018arXiv180309138P}.
-Recently \cite{DBLP:journals/corr/HarveyLM17} prove upper and lower bounds on the expressability of deep feedforward neural network classifiers with the piecewise linear activation function, such as ReLU activation functions.
-They show that the relationship between expressability and depth is determined by the degree of the activation function.

-There is further ample theoretical evidence to suggest that shallow networks can not approximate the class of non-linear functions represented by deep ReLU networks without blow-up. \cite{DBLP:journals/corr/Telgarsky16} shows that there is a ReLU network with $L$ layers and $U$ units such that any network approximating it with only $\mathcal{O}(L^{1/3})$ layers must have $\Omega(2^{L^{1/3}})$ units. \cite{DBLP:journals/corr/MhaskarLP16} discuss the differences between composition versus additive models and show that it is possible to approximate higher polynomials much more efficiently with several hidden layers than a single hidden layer.

-\cite{Feng2018} show that deep neural networks provide powerful expressability when combined with regularization, however their use in factor modeling presents some fundamental obstacles, one of which we shall address in this paper.
 Neural networks have been presented to the investment management industry as 'black-boxes'.
-As such they are not viewed as interpretable and their internal behavior can not be reasoned on statistical grounds.
-We add to the literature by introducing a method of interpretability which holds for almost any feedforward network, shallow or deep, whether fitted with homoscedastic or heteroscedastic error.
+As such they are not viewed as interpretable and their internal behavior can't be reasoned on statistical grounds.
+We add to the literature by introducing a method of interpretability which holds for any deep network.
 One important caveat is that we do not attempt to solve the causation problem in economic modeling.